AMHF Director of Research, 1948 to 2005, Dr. Stefan de Schill: Visionary

 In large measure, the history of AMHF is connected to Dr. Stefan de Schill, who devoted his life campaigning for improved methods of mental-health training and treatment.
 De Schill was a pioneer in the field of group psychotherapy, by which the patient could benefit from the group dynamic as well as from the goal of more affordable treatment.

-With Broch’s mission in mind, Dr. de Schill set to work, developing a comprehensive mental-health program on community, state, and national levels.
+With Broch’s mission in mind, Dr. de Schill immediately set to work, developing a comprehensive mental-health program on community, state, and national levels.
 Visiting the foundation in 1950, Dr. Kauders declared the program to be one of the most promising projects of its time.
-This work so impressed Richard Weil Jr., a pioneer in the field of mental heath and president of the National Association for Mental Health, that in 1955 he resigned that position to become president of AMHF.
+This work so impressed Richard Weil Jr., a pioneer in the field of mental health and president of the National Association for Mental Health, that in 1955 he resigned that position to become president of AMHF.

 From 1949 to 1959, de Schill and AMHF conducted a massive, groundbreaking study centered on and involving thousands of patients.

 From 1950 to 1971, AMHF offered orientation session for people seeking psychotherapeutic assistance.
 Independently of that, AMHF sponsored a nonprofit-treatment and referral center for 30 years.